stoplightio/docs/articles/hubs/markdown.md

 This line is separated from the one above by two new lines, so it will be a *separate paragraph*.

-This line is also a separate paragraph, but...
-This line is only separated by a single new line, so it's a separate line in the *same paragraph*.
 ```
 Here's a line for us to start with.

 This line is separated from the one above by two new lines, so it will be a *separate paragraph*.

-This line is also a separate paragraph, but...
-This line is only separated by a single new line, so it's a separate line in the *same paragraph*.

 ---
 ### Credits